clark2668/ehe_fluxes/README.md

 between flavors and nu/nubar) the user must still provide six columns.
 In such a case, the user would divide the total flux by 1/6th, and use those identical values in each column.

+As a warning: if you are exporting your fluxes from Excel, when you call File -> Save As, scroll down to "Comma Separated Value (.csv)".
+You should *skip* the first option, which reads "CSV UTF-8 (Comma delimited) (.csv)".